Zakat in Islam

 Giving water to anyone who needs it, including animals and plants, is a great act of charity.
 Giving water is the best kind of Sadaqah Jariyah.

 It was narrated on the authority of the great companion Saad bin Ubadah, may Allah be pleased with him, that he asked the Prophet Muhammad (P.B.U.H);

 “O Messenger of Allah, my mother passed away, so should I give charity on her behalf?
 He said (PBUH); ‘Yes.’
 I said; Which charity is better?
 He said (PBUH); Watering.”Imam al-Bukhari

 Muslims donate money for two reasons; donate money as Zakat, and donate money as Sadaqah.
 The purpose of both is to help those in need, to help lessen poverty and hardship on behalf of our brothers and sisters in Islam.

-Caring for one another and bringing the community close together is the empathy and support we as Muslims are obliged to give one another.
+Caring for one another and bringing the community close together is the empathy and support we, as Muslims, must give one another.

 Education and Skills Development in Islam

 Another type of Sadaqah Jariyah is donating for education and skills development.
 It is a long-term benefit charity; to help a student or a young adult finish their education or learn a skill that can help them improve themselves and live a decent life.